The Secret River: Plot summary

-Thornhill soon realises that the Aboriginal people of Australia have a different concept of land ownership, as compared to the white settlers, and notices that many of the Aboriginals were stealing his corn.
-Thornhill realises that Blackwood has an Aboriginal wife, and son.
+Thornhill soon realises that the Aboriginal people of Australia have a different concept of land ownership than the white settlers, and notices that many of the Aboriginals were stealing his corn.
+Thornhill realises that Blackwood has an Aboriginal wife and son.
 Shocked, he goes on to tell his wife about it.
-He also gave the black people names, to tell them apart easily, and renamed some of them as "Whisker Harry", "Long Bob" and "Black Dick".
-Thornhill was also shocked to see his son, Dick playing with the Aboriginal people, and he beat up Dick.
+In order to tell them apart more easily, he gives the Aboriginal people nicknames like "Whisker Harry", "Long Bob" and "Black Dick".
+Thornhill is shocked to see his son Dick playing with the Aboriginal people, and beats him.
 As Thornhill and his family stake their claim on a patch of ground by the river, the battle lines between old and new inhabitants are drawn.

-Soon after, Saggity, a friend of Smasher Sullivan was killed after a raid on his farm by Aboriginals, it is Saggity's death that leads to the battle with the Aboriginals.
+Soon after, Saggity, a friend of Smasher Sullivan is killed after a raid on his farm by Aboriginal people, leading to the battle with the Aboriginal people.
 Blackwood tries to stop the fighting, but gets whipped by Smasher.
-In the battle between the settlers and the Aboriginals many casualties are sustained on both sides, Whisker Harry kills Sullivan, while he gets shot in the stomach, and long Jack gets shot in the head.
+In the battle between the settlers and the Aboriginal people many casualties are sustained on both sides.
+Whisker Harry kills Sullivan, while he gets shot in the stomach, and long Jack gets shot in the head.

-Though Thornhill is a loving husband and a good father, his interactions with indigenous inhabitants are villainous.
-Thornhill dreams of a life of dignity and entitlement, manifested in his desire to own land.
-After befriending Blackwood under his employ, Thornhill finds a patch of land he believes will meet his needs, but his past comes back to haunt him.
-His interactions with the Aboriginal people progress from fearful first encounters to (after careful observation) appreciation.
-The desire for him to own the land contrasts with his wife wanting to return to England.
-The clash is one between a group of people desperate for land and another for whom the concept of ownership is bewildering.